Tvanmeveren/e.commerce-backend/README.md

 Provides an Object-Relational Mapping (ORM) architecture back-end for an e-commerce website.

 <h3>Installation</h3>
 Install the application by cloning the repository, then in the terminal sign into mysql by typing in the terminal "mysql -u root -p.
 Then type in your password.
 Then type on a new line Source db/schema.sql.
-After that type quit; in the terminal. after you have quit out type in the new terminal line node seeds/index.js  which will seed your database.
+After that type quit; in the terminal.
+After you have quit out type in the new terminal line node seeds/index.js  which will seed your database.

 <h3>Usage</h3>
 In the terminal type in Npm start or node server.js